ubicucsd/bootcamp_19_20/5_Biopython.md

 ```
 cp ~/../smansuri/transcribe.py .
 ```
 This will add an incomplete Python program called `transcribe.py`.
-Follow the instructions to transcribe the complement to RNA (*Hint: This will be very similar to your revcomp.py*).
+Follow the instructions to transcribe the complement to RNA (*Hint: This will be very similar to your implementation in comp.py*).

 Once you get the program running correctly, you'll see a success message and a file called `unidentified_rna.fasta` created.